justin-n/rin/README.md

         -in=[PATTERN]
             Only search files which have a file name matching the PATTERN.

+        -md=[depth]
+            Search directories recursively with a maximum depth of the depth provided.
+Depth is an integer value parsed by std::stoi.
+The current directory has a depth of 0.
+If a negative value is provided, only the current directory will be searched.

         -rgx
             searchString will be treated as a regex string.
 If this